AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-abstract_state_package_hierarchy_and_part_of-03:

-3. A variable or state abstraction which is part of the visible state of a private child unit (or a public descendant thereof) shall have its Part_Of indicator specified; the Part_Of indicator shall denote a state abstraction declared by either the parent unit of the private unit or by a public descendant of that parent unit.
+3. A variable or state abstraction which is part of the visible state of a non-generic private child unit (or a public descendant thereof) shall have its Part_Of indicator specified; the Part_Of indicator shall denote a state abstraction declared by either the parent unit of the private unit or by a public descendant of that parent unit.

 .. _tu-nt-abstract_state_package_hierarchy_and_part_of-04: